thoughtpivot/lionshare-desktop/README.md

     $ cd lionshare-desktop
     $ yarn

+### Lionshare API

+There is a fairly straight forward library available on NPM called "lionshare" which allows a developer to take advantage of some of the efforts we've made to bring you a solid API backend for the Lionshare suite of products.
+They can be installed easily via the node packagemanager.
+Detailed instructions on how to use the library are included with the package...

+    npm -i lionshare

 ### Starting Lionshare

 Running Lionshare is pretty straight forward.
 From the root directory where you installed it, siimply type the following command...